 Where to start the Route of the Hiawatha

-The official and most popular start to the Route of the Hiawatha is at the East Portal Trailhead, which is located just over the Montana border near Taft, Montana.
-This is the most popular option because you ride downhill the entire 15 miles and then can take a shuttle back to the top, or if you’re like us, ride an e-bike back up to the top, which we will share more about in a bit.
+The official and most popular start to the Route of the Hiawatha trail is at the East Portal Trailhead.
+Which is located just over the Montana border near Taft, Montana.
+This is the most popular option because you ride downhill the entire 15 miles.
+And then can take a shuttle back to the top.
+Or if you’re like us, ride an e-bike back up to the top.
+Which we will share more about in a bit.

-You can also start at the end of the trail at the Pearson Trailhead and go uphill for 15 miles and then ride 15 miles back down, but this is definitely the less common option and we’d only recommend it if you’re in amazing biking shape or if you’re riding an e-bike and can have assistance getting uphill.
+You can also start at the end of the trail at the Pearson Trailhead.
+Go uphill for 15 miles and then ride 15 miles back down.
+But this is definitely the less common option and we’d only recommend it if you’re in amazing biking shape.
+Or if you’re riding an e-bike and can have assistance getting uphill.

 If you ride the Route of the Hiawatha trail the traditional way, here’s how long it’ll take you to get to the East Portal trailhead from some nearby destinations: